ULHPC/ulhpc-docs/docs/environment/modules.md

 export MODULEPATH=$DEPRECATED_MODULEPATH
 ```
 Otherwise, the current version of the ULHPC Software Set in production is stored in `$RESIF_VERSION_PROD`
-If you want to use a non-default ULHPC software set release (for instance the `devel` version, stored in `$RESIF_VERSION_PROD`, proceed as follows:
+If on the contrary, you want to use a non-default ULHPC software set release (for instance the `devel` version, stored in `$RESIF_VERSION_DEVEL`, proceed as follows:

 ```bash
 export MODULEPATH=$MODULEPATH_DEVEL
 ```

+before loading any modules.

 !!! tips "GPU Optimized builds vs. CPU software set on GPU nodes"
     On GPU nodes, be aware that the default MODULEPATH holds two directories: